I’m in crisis. What do I do?

 I want to get the most out of therapy.
 What can I do to help?

 I am so glad you are dedicated to getting the most out of your sessions.
 Your active participation and dedication is crucial to your success.
-After all, we only see each other for a session a week.
+After all, we only see each other for a session a week or so.
 It’s the work you do outside of our sessions that will really help you see your personal growth and development.
 I have index cards you can use to take notes or jot down things you want to remember.
 I also give “homework” of activities/skills to work on between sessions.
 The more you focus on what we talk about in therapy, on the skills presented, the more you will get to where you want to be.

 My partner and I are having problems.
 Should we be in individual counseling or come together?